Chemical Industry

 EVALUATION

-1. What is a chemical industry?
+1. What is the chemical industry?

-2. List two types of chemical
+2. List two types of chemicals

 3. List the types of chemical industry